Active Schools

 Tennis

-Every Friday 1st to 6th class walk down to the community hall for their tennis lessons.
-Everyone is really starting to perfect their skills this week.
+Children from 2nd to 6th class walked down to the community hall for their tennis lessons.
+Everyone is really enjoyed this.

 Active walk way